 • Select Off

-The good news is that a Nest Thermostat will still be able to adjust the temperatures without Wi-Fi.
-That being said, without Wi-Fi a Nest doesn’t have access to all the key features that most people enjoy.
+The good news is that a Nest Thermostat can control the temperature of your home without Wi-Fi.
+That being said, being disconnected from Wi-FI means the Nest doesn’t have the smart thermostat functions that most people enjoy.

-Nest has a locking feature that allows a user to stop any temperature adjustments outside of a preset range.
-This doesn't mean you're stuck with a single temperature—a locked Nest continues to use existing program settings—but simply prevents other users from constantly changing the settings.
+Nest has a locking feature that allows a user to keep it from making any adjustments outside of a preset range.
+This doesn’t lock in a specific temperature—a locked Nest continues to use existing program settings—but simply prevents people from changing the settings.

 • Enter a 4-digit pin number you can remember, and then enter it twice.